runtimeverification/wasm-semantics/wasm.md

 -------------------------

 Common machinery for operators is supplied here, based on their categorization.
-This allows us to give purely functional semantics to many of the opcodes.
+This allows us to give purely total semantics to many of the opcodes.

 ### Constants